-DEA Providers are reminded of the obligations set out in the Order routing services (Direct Electronic Access) section of the LME Rulebook and particularly that they are responsible for and remain liable for:
+DEA Providers are reminded of the obligations set out in the 'Order routing services (Direct Electronic Access)' section of the LME Rulebook and the requirements set out in the UK MiFID Framework and/or FCA Handbook.
+In particular, DEA Providers are reminded that they are responsible, and remain liable, for:

-- a) all trading activity entered into by clients under DEA arrangements; - b) ensuring all DEA Clients are fully aware of this policy; - c) ensuring all orders submitted by DEA Clients are subject to appropriate pre- and post-trade risk controls and procedures that have been implemented by the DEA Provider and that such controls are equivalent to, and not less effective or robust than, the controls that the LME requires Members to establish in respect of their own LMEselect activities; - d) ensuring the effectiveness of pre-trade and post-trade controls, regardless of whether such controls have been provided by the DEA Provider, a third party, or the LME; - e) ensuring the necessary conformance testing has been undertaken; - f) algorithm testing and certifications on behalf of their DEA Clients; and - g) notifying the Financial Conduct Authority ("FCA"), where required, of their provision of DMA and SA as part of DEA arrangements.
+- a) all trading activity entered into by clients under DEA arrangements; - b) ensuring all DEA Clients are fully aware of this policy; - c) ensuring all orders submitted by DEA Clients are subject to appropriate pre- and post-trade risk controls and procedures that have been implemented by the DEA Provider and that such controls are equivalent to, and not less effective or robust than, the controls that the LME requires Members to establish in respect of their own LMEselect activities; - d) ensuring the effectiveness of pre-trade and post-trade controls, regardless of whether such controls have been provided by the DEA Provider, a third party, or the LME; - e) ensuring the necessary conformance testing has been undertaken; - f) algorithm certifications on behalf of their DEA Clients; and - g) notifying the FCA, where required, of their provision of DMA and SA as part of DEA arrangements.